Naked Evil: Plot

 At the hostel, Alderson takes Danny to Benson.
 Danny sees the gravel in front of Benson's door and is afraid to enter because, he says, the gravel is keeping something evil inside.
 Benson accuses Danny of placing the obis in his room.
 When Danny denies it, Benson smashes the obi.
 Danny screams in terror and runs out.

 The following morning Tuttle finds Benson dead, stabbed with a decorative spear.
-When Hollis arrives, he's angry that Alderson hadn't told him earlier about the obis, but Alderson appears to be in shock.
-Dupree (Oscar James), another Jamaican student, tells Hollis that Danny has locked himself in his room.
+When Hollis arrives, he is angry that Alderson had not told him earlier about the obis, but Alderson appears to be in shock.
+Dupree, another Jamaican student, tells Hollis that Danny has locked himself in his room.
 Hollis breaks down the door and finds Danny hysterical and holding the bloody spear.
 Danny denies killing Benson and says that Amizan shoved the spear under his door.

 Danny and the others rush to Amizan's hut.
 He too is dead.
 In his back room the police find the voodoo paraphernalia and £200 that Amizan had got from selling obis to Lloyd.
 Goodman arrives and says that Alderson is in a 'ritual trance' of the sort he'd seen in Jamaica.
 Dupree asks Goodman to exorcise the evil at the hostel.

 Goodman, Dupree and Danny and go back to Amizan's hut, where his body lies on a table, covered with a sheet.
 Dupree and Goodman burn everything from Amizan's back room, each obi exploding in the furnace.
-At the final explosion, Danny screams in fear as, even though they're inside the building, a gust of wind blows the sheet off the table.
+At the final explosion, Danny screams in fear as, even though they are inside the building, a gust of wind blows the sheet off the table.
 Amizan's body has disappeared.

-At the same moment, Alderson rises from the couch he's been lying on, choking and clutching his throat.
+At the same moment, Alderson rises from the couch he has been lying on, choking and clutching his throat.
 When Goodman asks him his name, he replies 'Amizan' in Amizan's voice.
 Goodman casts Amizan's spirit out of Alderson's body.
 Alderson then says that after Benson died, he went to Amizan's hut and, possessed by Benson, strangled Amizan.

 The dead Amizan has somehow walked off into the night.
 Goodman summarises the situation, saying that whenever evil is done, whoever has done it has forfeited his soul to the Devil and his torments.

 Production

 According to the film's credits, Naked Evil is a co-production of Protelco Films and Gibraltar Films Ltd. and was filmed at Rayant Studios, Bushey Heath, Herts, England.
 The film is set in the fictitious city of Middlehampton.

-Half the budget of £60,000 was provided out of the pocket of famed executive producer Richard Gordon after Columbia Pictures Corporation refused his request to produce the film as a full-colour A feature and instead specified that it be a black-and-white B film, which British film historian John Hamilton says guaranteed it a 'limited shelf life' at a time when colour films were becoming more common.
+Half the budget of £60,000 was provided out of the pocket of executive producer Richard Gordon after Columbia Pictures Corporation refused his request to produce the film as a full-colour A feature and instead specified that it be a black-and-white B film, which British film historian John Hamilton says guaranteed it a 'limited shelf life' at a time when colour films were becoming more common.
 The film was shot in four weeks.